zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-templateBlade-advanced.md

 ```

-The settings are also passed to onInputsSet.
+The settings are also sent to the `onInputsSet` method.

 ```typescript